 Benchmarks

 The mental representations used by students are reinforced by the use of benchmarks.
-In general, a benchmark is a reference point.
-The benchmarks used in the study of decimals and percents are similar to those used in the study of fractions.
+In general, a benchmark is a reference.
+The benchmarks for decimals and percents are similar to those used for fractions.
 By making connections between decimals, percents, and fraction benchmarks, students deepen their number sense.

 Benchmarks for Fractions, Percents and Decimals